nasa/cumulus/docs/workflows/lambda.md

   useXray: true             # Enable AWS X-Ray for the Lambda
   launchInVpc: true         # Launch the Lambda in a VPC.
 Requires VPC configuration for the deployment.
   logToElasticSearch: true  # Write Lambda execution logs to Elasticsearch.
-  useMessageAdapter: true   # necessary if this Lambda is included as part of a Cumulus workflow
+  useMessageAdapter: true   # Option to add/inject CMA as part of a cumulus workflow.
+The CMA layer may be used instead
   envs:                     # Add named environment variables for your Lambda.
     - foo: 'bar'
-  layers:                   # Optional to use Lambda Layers
+  layers:                   # Optional. e.g.: 'arn:aws:lambda:us-east-1:{{AWS_ACCOUNT_ID}}:layer:Cumulus_Message_Adapter:3'
     - <layer1-arn>
 ```